goffrie/plex/README.md

 Empty rules are allowed: just don't write anything before the arrow.

-You can also destructure tokens using round brackets:
+If a terminal (i.e. a token) is a tuple-like enum variant, and so holds data, you should destructure it using round brackets:

 ```
     expr: Expr {